Best and McLeod top Super 2/3 - Speedcafe

 Commodore drivers Cameron Crick and Aaron Seton were the next two just in front of McLeod who was just over half a second off Best in his Super 3 Nissan Altima and 14th overall.

-Super 3 points front runner Jobe Stewart (Commodore VF) was second fastest in Super 3 and 17th.
+Super 3 points front runner Jobe Stewart (Commodore VF) was second fastest in Super3 and 17th.
 He had fastest sectors on used rubber but didn’t continue the lap, and then could not match the effort on greens.
 He was over three tenths of a second away from McLeod and ahead of Mason Kelly (Altima) and Matt McCutcheon (VF) in 19th and 20th overall.

 Jett Johnson in the third of the Altimas was fourth of the Super 3s ahead of the Holdens of Ryan Gilroy, Chris Smerdon and Jason Gomersall.